ndiddy99/openmadoola/README.md

 ## Usage

-OpenMadoola will look for a Wing of Madoola ROM image named "madoola.nes" in the current working directory (its directory if you're not running it from the command line).
-It gets all the graphics and level data from the ROM image, and will refuse to start if it is not present.
-It will also need the font.bin and nes.pal files from this repository.
+In order to function, OpenMadoola requires a Wing of Madoola ROM image named "madoola.nes" as well as the font.bin and nes.pal data files from this repository.
+It reads all the graphics and level data from the ROM image, and will refuse to start if it is not present.

-OpenMadoola will save data to the current working directory.
-There's currently no way to change that, so sorry to everyone who likes to install stuff to /usr/local/bin.
+### UNIX-like platforms (GNU/Linux, Mac OS X, etc)

+OpenMadoola will attempt to read the ROM image and data files from these directories:

+1. `~/.openmadoola`
+2. `/usr/local/share/openmadoola`
+3. `/usr/share/openmadoola`
+4. Current working directory

+It will also write configuration and save data to `~/.openmadoola`.

+### Other platforms (Windows, etc)

+OpenMadoola will attempt to read the ROM image and data files from the current working directory (typically the directory the executable is in).
+It will also write configuration and save data to the current working directory.

 ### Default controls

 Keyboard | Gamepad (xbox layout) | Equivalent NES button
 -------- | --------------------- | ---------------------
 W | D-Pad Up | D-Pad Up